Augustin007/anremithrl-s-guide-to-earendor/Campaigns/3500 Adventures in Arthulion/Campaign/Act 3 - Student Shenanigens/Session 26 - Adventures in Arthulion.md

 Lira speaks to Jason, telling him that she knows choosing mercy was hard for him.

-Theriad has a final vision of the library.
+Theriad has another vision of the library.
+He manages to ask the strange figure its name, and it introduces itself as Nebelum, and Theriad awakens.

 | Previous | Campaign | Next |
 |:--:|:--:|:--:|